wimmatthyssen/Azure-and-Hybrid-Management/README.md

 # AzureManagement
-This repo contains scripts and ARM Templates used to manage an Azure environement
+This repository contains the ARM Templates and scripts used to manage an Azure environment.🚀

+You can find more information about the ARM Templates and scripts on my blog: https://wmatthyssen.com